mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 Server databases.
 This implementation is tailored for the MariaDB MaxScale to MySQL Database traffic and is not a general purpose implementation of the MySQL protocol.

-## `maxscaled`

-*Note:* This module is deprecated.

-The protocol used used by the maxadmin client application in order to connect to MariaDB MaxScale and access the command line interface.

 ## `HTTPD`